-Development of the audit of compliance with the budget and the lawfulness of financial management (financial audit)
+Developing audits of compliance with the budget and the lawfulness of financial management (financial audit)

-The financial audit conducted by the NAOF implements all of the NAOF’s strategic impact targets both as an audit type and in its audit questions.
+The financial audit conducted by the NAOF implements all of the NAOF’s strategic impact targets both as an audit type and through its audit questions.
 In addition to auditing, a key means to influence is expert activities both during the audit and in all forums that are relevant for impact work.
 Through its wide-reaching and regular contacts related to financial audits, the NAOF promotes the implementation of the principles of good governance and the sharing of good practices in the management of central government finances, strengthens Parliament’s budgetary and legislative powers, and supports the administration operating under the Government in the management of central government finances.

-In the planning period, government agencies will be audited according to teamwork principles in such a manner that the teams will be responsible for the audit of several agencies.
+In the planning period, government agencies will be audited according to teamwork principles in such a manner that the teams will be responsible for auditing several agencies.
 The aim is to take the special characteristics of each agency into account already in the organization of the audit.
 This will make it easier to target the audit work in the planning period at the most essential transactions and operating processes from the agencies’ perspective.

-Financial audit reports will be prepared in the planning period on the final central government accounts and on the financial audits of ministries, accounting offices, and certain funds.
+Financial audit reports will be prepared in the planning period on the final central government accounts and on the financial audits of ministries, other accounting offices, and certain funds.
 The audits conducted by the National Audit Office will continue to cover the ministries and accounting offices, which are obligated by law to prepare final accounts, certain off-budget funds, and the final central government accounts.

 We will promote the digitalization of audits and software robotics during the planning period in all sectors of audit work so that new procedures can be introduced quickly and efficiently.
 The goal is to further automate data transfer and develop analytical audits utilizing data from several sources.
 Financial audits will be developed during this audit period to better utilize data analytics and to target them by means of analytical assessment and automation, using a risk-based approach.
-In this development work, we will utilize centralization of tasks, for example, to further reduce and centralize manual work.
-The goal is to verify a significant part of the data given in final accounts and notes to them by means of automated and centralized audits.
+In this development work, we will centralize tasks, for example, to further reduce and centralize manual work.
+The goal is to verify a significant part of the data given in the final accounts and notes to them by means of automated and centralized audits.

 Common information flows in the management of central government finances

 Common information flows in the management of central government finances cover specified shared processes of the state’s financial management.
 These processes are need-to-payment, order-to-collection, entry-to-final-accounts, payroll administration, and travel.
 The processes are mainly shared by all government agencies, and they operate in shared information systems.
 A key actor in the shared processes is the Finnish Government Shared Services Centre for Finance and HR.
-Audit work related to these processes will be centralized in material respects until the necessary transaction audit.
+Audit work related to these processes will be centralized in essential respects until the necessary transaction audits.

-The aim of the audit is to produce an adequate amount of appropriate financial audit evidence on the accuracy of the accounting-office-specific final accounts insofar as the accounting transactions are performed in the shared processes: the aim is to present an opinion based on reasonable assurance on the final account items concerned or their assertions.
+The aim of the audit is to produce an adequate amount of appropriate financial audit evidence on the accuracy of the accounting offices’ final accounts insofar as the accounting transactions are performed in the shared processes: the aim is to present an opinion based on reasonable assurance on the final account items concerned or their assertions.
 Another aim is to ensure that internal control is appropriately organized and that the provisions laid down have been complied with.

 The final accounts of accounting offices have been audited annually in financial audits.
 During the planning period, the audit work will continue to be performed without any limitations per accounting office, but the organization and implementation of the audits will be developed.
 The audits will be conducted to a greater extent from the perspective of central government final accounts.
 The targeting of audits will be strongly based on materiality and risk.

 The National Audit Office has audited and will continue to audit central government final accounts annually.
 The information contents of central government final accounts will continue to consist of the final accounts of the accounting offices, the reliability of which will thus determine whether the central government final accounts give a true and fair picture.
 Material balance sheet items are still missing from the balance sheet of the accounting offices and central government.
 The most significant item is defence materiel.
 The balance sheet also lacks part of the national heritage.
-The reliability and information content of central-government-level information will continue to be developed in this respect.
+The reliability and information content of central government information will continue to be developed in this respect.

 Compliance with the state budget